Neuro-symbolic Static Analysis with LLM-generated Vulnerability Patterns: Evaluation

+Existing expert-developed queries for the same underlying tool represent an important baseline.
+Since both \sys and expert queries operate on the same static analysis framework, this comparison removes the impact of tool-specific capabilities and design choices.
+We evaluated the collected expert-developed queries on the same testing set.

-We evaluated the collected expert-developed queries on the same dataset to thoroughly assess the effectiveness.
-Overall, \sys-generated queries achieved comparable performance to expert-developed queries, despite the latter requiring substantial security expertise and engineering effort.
-As shown in \autoref{tab:detection}, expert-developed queries detected slightly fewer true positives (65 vs. 73) and produced slightly fewer false positives (111 vs. 119), resulting in an average recall of 0.67 and a precision of 0.40.
-A detailed comparison reveals that \sys and expert-developed queries detected 54 vulnerabilities in common, indicating a substantial overlap in their detection capabilities.
-In seven vulnerability types (PHP XSS, PHP type juggling, JavaScript command injection, C/C++ UAF, C/C++ heap overflow, Java SQLi, Java API misuse), \sys-generated queries detected \emph{all} vulnerabilities found by the expert-developed queries.
+\PP{Detection Performance} Overall, \sys-generated queries achieved comparable performance to expert-developed queries, despite the latter requiring substantial security expertise and engineering effort.
+As shown in \autoref{tab:detection}, expert-developed queries detected 222 true positives with 184 false positives, compared to \sys's 269 true positives with 197 false positives.
+Our manual analysis reveals that \sys and expert-developed queries detected a substantial overlap in their detection capabilities, with both approaches identifying common vulnerabilities.
+In several vulnerability types (C/C++ heap overflow, PHP deserialization, JavaScript command injection, JavaScript XSS), \sys-generated queries detected all vulnerabilities found by expert-developed queries.

-However, our in-depth manual analysis of the queries reveals the different cognitive strengths of LLMs and human experts.
+\PP{Combination for Complementary Strengths} However, our analysis of the queries reveals the different cognitive strengths of LLMs and human experts.
 In particular, LLMs excel at capturing subtle low-level linguistic nuances that humans might overlook, while human experts are better at high-level conceptual reasoning and understanding broader vulnerability contexts.
 For example, expert-developed queries \emph{all} overlooked PHP's case-insensitivity (\eg{,} \cc{echo} is the same as \cc{eCHo}), which was detected by \sys's strength in syntactic nuances.
 Conversely, expert queries showed superior design in identifying complex multi-step SQL injection~\cite{second-order} that require understanding broader application context.